clevertree/audio-source/README.md

 * Supports MIDI input events
 * Embeddable within other DAWs

-## How to put the synthesizer on your website
+## How to put the synthesizer on your website (not currently working)
 ```
 <script src="https://audiosource.io/instrument/audio-source-synthesizer.js"></script>
 <audio-source-synthesizer></audio-source-synthesizer>